-Bernard Dan – Medical Patron
+Professor Bernard Dan – Medical Patron

-Current Vice President of ASA of WA and the mother of 11 year old Katie (Angelman deletion +) Kellie’s aim as a committee member is to assist in improving the lives of all WA Angelman families through the provision of a motivated, supportive, friendly, proactive and dedicated association.
-She loves being able to share knowledge and advice, chat about the good times and the bad, with the people who understand what it is to be an “Angelmum”.
+She is the mother of teenager Katie (Angelman deletion +) Kellie’s aim as a committee member is to assist in improving the lives of all WA Angelman families through the provision of a motivated, supportive, friendly, proactive and dedicated association.
+She loves being able to share knowledge and advice and to chat about the good times and the challenges, with the people who understand what it is to be an “Angelmum”.

 Sue Meredith – Secretary

 Liz trained as a Medical Secretary in 1971 and then worked for the Director of the National Heart Foundation in Melbourne, then as secretary to the Professor of Surgery of Monash University, based at Prince Henry’s Hospital.
 Her third child Chandra, was diagnosed with Angelman Syndrome in 1983.
 Liz is married with three other children aged in in their early 30’s and 40’s.
 As the parent of a child with high support needs, she became interested in services for families and during the past 33 years has been on many parent support committees in both the Disability and education sectors.
 She was Executive Officer of the Developmental Disability Council of WA and was the first Co-ordinator of the Kalparrin Centre having been on the working party to establish Parents of Children with Disabilities Inc (Kalparrin).
-Since 1997years Liz has managed her family manufacturing & retail business full time and has volunteered as a Committee member Angelman Syndrome Association Australia for the past twenty years and is the immediate past National President Throughout the past 8 years she has held positions of President, Treasurer and Secretary of the Angelman Syndrome Association of WA and frequently presents at conferences and public meetings on Angelman Syndrome and the impact on families of a child with a disability.
+Since 1997 Liz has managed her family manufacturing & retail business full time and has volunteered as a Committee member Angelman Syndrome Association Australia for the past twenty years and is a past National President Throughout the past 14 years she has held positions of President, Treasurer and Secretary of the Angelman Syndrome Association of WA and frequently presents at conferences and public meetings on Angelman Syndrome and the impact on families of a child with a disability.

 Bethlyn worked for 45 years as a Registered Nurse and was a committee member and Treasurer of the Nurses Federation for 5 years.
 A committee member of the ASA of WA since 2009, and a past Vice President, Bethlyn is keen to assist families of people with Angelman Syndrome to be supported in practical ways, especially with respite and mentoring, and to benefit from belonging to a support group.
-She is married with 4 children, she is also the foster mother (for 19 years) of a 31 year old son with Angelman Syndrome.
-She was a foster mother to various children short term, and was a member of the Foster Carers Association and was West Australian Foster Carer of the year in 2000.
+She is married with 4 children, she is also the long-term foster mother of a son in his thirties, with Angelman Syndrome.
+She was has fostered numerous children short term and was ‘West Australian Foster Carer of the year’ in 2000.
 For 14 years she volunteered with Crossroads, supporting disabled people on day outings and vacations.
 Over 9 years ago she commenced attending inclusive social events for people with mental illness, some with disabilities, and now runs lunches and outings for these groups This has resulted in regular meetings with Uniting Care West, and her attendance at the Consumers Advisory Group (CAG) at Bentley Health Campus where she is Secretary and Treasurer and an advocate for people with mental illness.
 This has also led to being on a policy making committee for drug and alcohol misuse with the South Metropolitan Health Service, who meet monthly.
 Representing the ASA of WA she attended the inaugural Rare Diseases Symposium in Fremantle in 2011, and has attended meetings since, in order to set up valuable services for families in Western Australia.

 Fiona is a qualified Dental Nurse and worked 15 years in Private Practice before having children.
 She is married to Brad and Mum to four boys, Joel, Harrison who has Angelman Syndrome, Lachlan and Campbell.
 They have now purchased their our own business which Fiona manages to be able to be available to attend appointments and activities for their my children and the numerous doctor’s appointments that are now part of their lives.
 Harrison was diagnosed at 14 months old and is del+.
 He attends a school which is part of the Conductive Education Program.
 Fiona believe that Harrison’s development has benefited greatly from CE.
 She has been part of the ASAWA committee since the association began in 2007 and has found the support and friendships she has made to be very beneficial to her family.
 Fiona says that having Harrison and his happy nature in their lives has made them appreciate what is important in life.